Yash-Booputh/Ai-Robotics-Coursework-2/README.md

    - Progress checklist tracks each ingredient
    - Audio notifications for each step
    - Success/failure status updates

+### Known Issue - Switching Between Modes

+**IMPORTANT:** If you use the **Order Pizza** option and then want to use the **AprilTag detection** feature, you must close the entire application and restart it.
+This is a known bug that was not yet resolved.
+Switching directly between these modes may cause the camera feed to not function properly.

+**Workaround:**
+1. Close the application completely
+2. Restart the application
+3. Select the desired mode from the home screen

 ### Deactivating Virtual Environment
 When finished, deactivate the virtual environment: